-By Fern Easton.
-Last Updated 8th March 2021.
+By Brett Williams.
+Last Updated 12th August 2021.
 Welcome to our guide, looking at the question, “I was raped by my foster parents, can I claim?”.
 If you were raped by a foster parent, you might be entitled to seek compensation for the pain, suffering and harm you were caused by your assailant.
 Foster parents have a duty of care towards children who are placed into their care.
 Children in foster care must be able to trust in their guardians, and if the foster parent subjects a child to sexual abuse, they must be held accountable for their actions.

 To find out more about claiming rape compensation, what is needed in the way of evidence, and your legal options in pursuing a claim, please get in touch with a member of our team on 0800 073 8801.

 Alternatively, for more information on the claims process, whether through a Civil Court or the Criminal Injuries Compensation Scheme, please continue reading our guide by clicking on the sections below:

 - A Guide To Rape Compensation Claims Against A Foster Parent

 - What Is Rape By A Foster Parent Or Carer?

 - Foster Parent Rape And Abuse Statistics

 - Trauma And Physical Injuries Caused By Being Raped By A Foster Parent